 Price: Free, chair rental available for $10

 This summer tradition returns as the Commonwealth Shakespeare Company proudly presents “Much Ado About Nothing,” the beloved comedy of errors the likes of which only the Bard can produce.
 Bring a blanket and chair, then sit back as the sun goes down for a night of theater truly unlike any other.
-Learn more here.
+Click here for full performance dates and details.

 Boston Lights: A Franklin Park Zoo Experience